Evileo8774/h-sGame/README.md

-# h-sGame
+# hackAndSlash Game
-linked to my hackAndSlash repo, but this one will be a version without php and sql
+This repo is an extension of my hackAndSlash one.
+I made it in case a computer I work on hasn't apache / mysql / php installed on it.
+Basically, there will only be game files, not accounts.